A vibrant university town

 - TEC is building a new technical high-school campus

-- NNE is moving into new domicil in Lyngby
+- NNE has moved into a new domicil in Lyngby

-- Scion DTU is opening FutureBox – a hardware accelerator and incubator
+- DTU Science Park has opened FutureBox – a hardware accelerator and incubator

 - Hempel is expanding with a new campus with room for 200 employees